Learning is Lissa's passion, and helping others gain useful knowledge and learn new practical skills is her goal.

 The Principle of Progression

 The principle of progression ties in to the principle of overload.
 Progression means that you should gradually increase your overload to become stronger.
 Increasing overload too quickly can make you very tired and sore and looking for the exit!
 It may also cause injury, so carefully monitor your progression.
 If you're just starting out, it's better to increase the frequency and duration of a movement before you try to bump up intensity.
 If you aren't progressing, you may not be exercising often enough, or maybe there isn't enough overload.
 Carefully examine your workout to see what you can change in order to progress.
-Eating habits may be a culprit, so monitor your diet as well.
+Also, remember that your progression speed may be different from others at different levels of fitness.
+As long as you are doing better than you did yesterday, you are making progress.

 The Principle of Specificity